 3User control and freedomUsers need to control what they've seen.
 The dismiss flow gives them agency over their notification list, while the system communicates proactively so users don't need to manually check for issues.
 The System Health card on the Home screen is tappable and navigates directly to Notifications.

 Key decisionThe empty state is deliberately reassuring: “All caught up!” closes the loop.
 It tells users there's genuinely nothing to worry about — not that the system has stopped communicating.
-Severity is communicated through icon circle colour, not left border bars (which clipped against rounded corners in testing).
+Severity is communicated through icon circle colour, not left border bars (which clipped against rounded corners while building the prototype).

 07 · Design trade-offs